Logo Voyage

 Forts along the Wall

 So it was in 142 AD under Emperor Antoninus Pius that a new wall was built, stretching 39 miles (63 km) from Bo'ness on the Firth of Forth to Old Kilpatrick near Dumbarton on the Firth of Clyde.
 The Antonine Wall was a turf barrier on a stone foundation topped by palisades, with a deep ditch on its north side and a military road to its south.
 There were 19 forts and a series of fortlets or lookouts along it, of similar homespun construction.
 The wall took 12 years to complete and for the following eight years the Romans enjoyed standing sentry in the rain and occasional skirmishes with the Caledonians.
-Then the Empire retrenched and in 162 AD the troops fell back to the earlier line of Hadrian's Wall.
-They only re-occupied the Antonine Wall briefly in 208 AD but remained on Hadrian's Wall until Rome abandoned Britain altogether early in the 5th century.
+Then the Empire retrenched and in 162 AD the troops again fell back to Hadrian's Wall.
+They re-occupied the Antonine Wall briefly in 208 AD but remained on Hadrian's Wall until Rome abandoned Britain altogether early in the 5th century.

 Later centuries called the Antonine Wall "Gryme's dyke" - Gryme being the devil.
 Britain was first accurately mapped in the late 18th century, and those maps capture features of the wall that have since been lost.
 It didn't have masonry to be looted, but it followed the natural route across the narrow waist of Scotland and was therefore carved through by later infrastructure.
 Roads, canals, railways, motorways — it only lacks an airport runway for its full set.